tarekali442000/Smart-Watch/README.md

 - HTML5
 - CSS3
-- JavaScript (if applicable for interactivity)
+- JavaScript

 ## Installation

-1. Clone the repository: `git clone https://github.com/yourusername/aureo-website.git`
+1. Clone the repository: `git clone https://github.com/tarekali442000/Smart-Watch.git`
-2. Navigate to the project folder: `cd aureo-website`
+2. Navigate to the project folder: `cd Smart watch`
 3. Open `index.html` in a web browser to view the site.

-## Usage

-- Access the website via the `index.html` file.
-- Navigate through sections using the menu bar.
-- Submit inquiries via the contact form (ensure a backend is set up for form handling if live).

 ## Contributing